ADAC Rallye Deutschland

 - Viewed as the most difficult of the end-of-season asphalt encounters.

-- Working efficiently with safety note crews, who drive the stages ahead of competitors, to have up-to-date information about road surface and weather.
+- Working efficiently with safety note crews, who drive the stages ahead of competitors to provide up-to-date information about road conditions.

-- Baumholder is slippery in the dry and treacherous in the wet.
+- Avoiding Baumholder’s hinkelsteins on roads that can be dusty and slippery in the dry and treacherous in the wet.